Helping Families Who’ve Lost Loved Ones In Tragic Bus Accidents

 - Loss of consortium (the unique loss of a spouse losing their significant other)

-At Pendergast Law, we provide the personal and legal assistance you need, taking on the responsibility of seeking compensation so you can grieve in peace while we fight to hold those responsible accountable for their actions.
-We offer a no-fee guarantee, meaning you owe us no legal fees unless we win your case.
-Contact us today at (425) 228-3860 or toll-free (888) 228-3860 to schedule a free consultation.
+At Pendergast Law, we provide the personal and legal assistance you need, taking on the responsibility of seeking compensation so that you can grieve in peace while we fight to hold those responsible accountable for their actions.
+We offer a no-fee guarantee, meaning that you owe us no legal fees unless we win your case.
+Contact us today toll-free at 888-539-9211 to schedule a free consultation.